Last updated November 1, 2023

 Replication of Customer Data

-WeSolve creates back-ups of Customer Data three times a day and retains these back-ups for up to a month.
+WeSolve creates monthly back-ups of Customer Data and retains these back-ups for up to a month.
 In case of a security, technical, physical or data-loss incident, roll-backs of Customer Data can be initiated in a timely manner.